BarishNamazov/barish.me/src/content/blog/2025-10-04-linguistics-of-package-managers.md

 ---
 title: "Linguistics of Package Managers (Part 1): CLI"
 description:
-  Package managers use different words for the same operations, and those choices reveal competing philosophies about software.
-Verb-first commands prioritize discoverability while flag-driven syntax optimizes for composition.
+  Package managers use different words for identical operations, or the same words for different operations, revealing competing philosophies about whether commands should prioritize discoverability or composition.
+These syntactic choices encode deeper assumptions about users, workflows, trust, and what operations deserve their own vocabulary.
-  "Update" versus "upgrade" creates confusion about what actually changes.
-  "Remove" versus "purge" distinguishes deletion permanence in system tools but disappears in language-specific package managers.
-Security operations blend invisibly into routine commands.
-This exploration examines how command-line syntax encodes assumptions about users, workflows, trust, and what operations deserve explicit vocabulary.
 date: 2025-10-04
 ---